AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Xml.Extensions/XmlOperation/README.md

 XmlOperation Class
 ==================
-AutomationML 2.1 APIThis class defines extension methods for XElements.
+This class defines extension methods for XElements.
 These methods are useful, if any XElement should be queried for some CAEX properties without using a CAEXWrapper for this element.

 Inheritance Hierarchy